Rethinking Cross-Modal Interaction in Multimodal Diffusion Transformers: Methodology

 \subsection{Temperature-Adjusted Cross-modal Attention}

-To address the two issues mentioned in Section \ref{sec:drawbacks}, we propose \textbf{Temperature-Adjusted Cross-modal Attention (TACA)}, a simple yet effective modification to the attention mechanism of MM-DiT.
+To address the issues mentioned in Section \ref{sec:drawbacks}, we propose \textbf{Temperature-Adjusted Cross-modal Attention (TACA)}, a simple yet effective modification to the attention mechanism of MM-DiT.
 Our approach introduces two key innovations, namely \textit{modality-specific temperature scaling} and \textit{timestep-dependent adjustment of cross-modal interactions}.

-\textbf{Modality-Specific Temperature Scaling}.
-To mitigate the suppression of cross-attention caused by the dominance of visual tokens ($N_{\mathrm{vis}} \gg N_{\mathrm{txt}}$), we amplify the logits of visual-text interactions through a \textit{temperature coefficient} $\gamma > 1$.
+\textbf{Modality-Specific Temperature Scaling\quad}To mitigate the suppression of cross-attention caused by the dominance of visual tokens ($N_{\mathrm{vis}} \gg N_{\mathrm{txt}}$), we amplify the logits of visual-text interactions through a \textit{temperature coefficient} $\gamma > 1$.
 The modified attention probability for visual-text interaction becomes:

-This scaling effectively rebalances the competition in softmax by increasing the relative weight of cross-modal interactions.
+This scaling effectively rebalances the competition in softmax by increasing the relative weights of cross-modal interactions.
 The $\gamma$ coefficient acts as a \textit{signal booster} for text-guided attention.
 As shown in Fig.~\ref{fig:various_gamma}, the generated image and text prompt become more consistent as $\gamma$ increases.

-\textbf{Timestep-Dependent Adjustment}.
-To compensate for the insensitivity of QK weights with respect to the timestep, we make $\gamma$ timestep-dependent to account for the varying importance of cross-attention during denoising based on the observations in Fig.~\ref{fig:denoise_proc}.
+\textbf{Timestep-Dependent Adjustment\quad}To compensate for the insensitivity of QK weights with respect to the timestep, we make $\gamma$ timestep-dependent to account for the varying importance of cross-attention during denoising based on the observations in Fig.~\ref{fig:denoise_proc}.
 Specifically, we employ a piecewise function:

 where $t_{\mathrm{thresh}}$ is a threshold for the timestep that separates the \textit{layout formation} and \textit{detail refinement} phases.
 This design aligns with the denoising dynamics where early steps (i.e., large $t$) require strong text guidance to establish image composition and later steps (i.e., small $t$) focus on visual details when self-attention dominates.
+By effecting the attention map, image tokens can better attend to the relevant text tokens, as shown in Fig.~\ref{fig:attn-map}.

 Notably, TACA introduces no new learnable parameters, with the temperature scaling implemented via a simple element-wise operation during attention computation.
 The $\gamma_0$ and $t_{\mathrm{thresh}}$ parameters can be tuned through minimal ablation studies, making our approach both efficient and practical for deployment in existing MM-DiT architectures.